 - Robert Brown (1773-1858) recognised the presence of nuclei.

 - In the 1830s, Theodor Schleiden and Matthias Schwann proposed that cells are universal in all tissues and play a vital role.
-This theory is the basis for modern concepts of histology, embryology and pathology.
+This theory is the basis for modern histology, embryology and pathology concepts.